-Because I wanted to be able to enjoy part of my vacation without my kids hanging on my leg.
+Why?
+Because I wanted to be able to enjoy part of my vacation without my kids hanging on one of my legs.

 I personally think it would be difficult to fully enjoy all the amenities a cruise has to offer if you’re holding a baby or are on call as a nose wiper/potty escort/food cutter.
 My ideal cruise experience includes taking in shows, lingering over dinner and lying on the deck with a fruity adult beverage in my hand.
 None of those ideals gel with 24/7 mom duty.
 That’s me.
 Your vacation vision may be quite different.